AlissaCoto89/myFlix-client/README.md

 ![MyFlixLoginPage](https://user-images.githubusercontent.com/109038162/202031673-3903238d-e672-45ae-9f98-d3eb04e91d3d.png)
 # myFlix-client

-The client-side for an application named myFlix based on its existing server-side code (REST API and database).
+The client-side for an application myFlix, to display data from the server-side myFlix API (REST API and database).

 Key features: